 Returns an enumeration of the keys contained in the dictionary.

 Inserts a key and its value into the dictionary.
-Returns null if key is not already in the dictionary; returns the previous value associated with key if key is already in the dictionary.
+Returns null if the key is not already in the dictionary; returns the previous value associated with the key if the key is already in the dictionary.

-Removes key and its value.
-Returns the value associated with key.
-If key is not in the dictionary, a null is returned.
+Removes the key and its value.
+Returns the value associated with the key.
+If the key is not in the dictionary, a null is returned.

 Returns the number of entries in the dictionary.

 The Dictionary class is obsolete.
 You should implement the Map interface to obtain key/value storage functionality.